The Magruder Corridor

 Trail Overview

-This scenic trail is a must see.
-It traverses from Idaho to Montana along an historic route.
-Most of the main trail is graded forest road with some paved sections.
-It's very remote with no cell coverage and could be closed in the winter.
-The highlight along the way are many lookout points that are accessible by high clearance 4x4 and a skilled driver or hiking on foot.
+This scenic trail is a must-see.
+It traverses from Idaho to Montana along a historic route.
+Most of the main trail is a graded forest road with some paved sections.
+It's very remote, with no cell coverage, and could be closed in the winter.
+The highlight along the way is the many lookout points that are accessible by high clearance 4x4 and a skilled driver or hiking on foot.
 The views from these points are not to be missed.
 Camping is plentiful along the route, and little spots can be found tucked here and there with a trained eye.
 The main unmanned ranger station has potable water and is about 1/3 of the way from the Montana side.
 Fishing is also available with the proper documentation.
 This trail is also a part of the Idaho BDR route.
 Please stick to all established trails.
-Trash is pack out, but pit toilets are available along the way.
+Pit toilets are available along the way, and you must pack out your trash.

 Photos of The Magruder Corridor